LagSlug/Notes/Chemistry/Inorganic Chemistry/Symmetry and Group Points/Symmetry and Group Points.md

 - Common examples of symmetry exist in nature, art, and architecture.
 - Molecules exhibit symmetry.

-### Examples of symmetrical and Non-Symmetrical Molecules
+### Examples of Symmetrical and Non-Symmetrical Molecules

 ![[Chemistry/Inorganic Chemistry/Symmetry and Group Points/images/Symmetry and Group Points.png]]